 3. Look at the ingredients or materials in the products.
 For example, when looking at fashion items, around 60% of garments you find online are made from polyester which is synthetic fiber that can take 200 years to break down.
 This is not good for the unwanted clothes that end up in landfill.
 While this material is cheap, it’s not high-quality or long-lasting so make sure you look at the product information before purchasing to see exactly what they are made from.

 Excessive driving is causing lasting damage to our planet, so it’s time to find more sustainable ways of travelling!
 One of our favourite eco-friendly ways of getting around is to dust off your old bike and get on the road.
 Not only is this much more environmentally friendly, but it’s great for your overall health too.
 Pedal your way into a more sustainable way to shop as it will help eliminate all the nasty emissions from delivery trucks.

 Explore plenty of great places to either fix up your old set of wheels or treat yourself to some swanky new ones.
-Discover great deals right here for bike shops such as Evans Cycle, Cycle Surgery and Halfords to find the bike that’s right for you.
+Discover great deals right here for bike shops such as Evans Cycle, Tredz and Halfords to find the bike that’s right for you.

 Grow your own

 Plant a few seeds in a corner of your garden or in a container on your window sill to start growing your own produce.
 You don’t need a huge amount of space and you can always start small!
 Why not try growing your own herbs first?
 Before you know it you might have your very own allotment.
 Growing your own products where you can is a great way to save a few pennies and eat fresher food, and it’s also much cleaner for the environment.